kctrey/onehand/README.md

 # onehand.py
-This Python program runs a simulation of repeated games of One-Hand Solitaire, calculating statistics and optionally writing the game records to a MySQL/MariaDB database for additional analytics.
+This Python program runs a simulation of repeated games of One-Hand Solitaire, calculating statistics and optionally writing the game records to a MySQL/MariaDB database for additional analysis.

 ## Background
 Growing up, I played a game of solitaire that I always knew as One-Hand Solitaire.
 The rules were simple, and the game could be played in the hand without needing to lay cards out on a flat surface.
 The problem was that the game was incredibly hard to win.